chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

   // Traverse superviews

-    func checkForSuper(view: UIView?, views: [UIView]) -> Bool {
+    func checkForSuper(view: UIView?, views: [Int: UIView]) -> UIView? {
-        guard let view = view else { return false }
+        guard let view = view else { return nil }
-        if views.contains(view) {
+        if views[view.tag] != nil {
-            return true
+            return view
         }
-        return false
+        return nil
     }
 }

 {% endhighlight %}

 Now we can combine the two into a method that takes in two views and returns an optional view.
-The view should be optional because there may not be a common superview.
+The return value should be optional because there may not be a common superview.

 {% highlight swift linenos %}